New Sliding Scale Guidelines

 • If you have pre-paid treatments you’re not using, consider letting us know you want to Pay It Forward

 • Let your family and friends know that acupuncture can help them just like it’s helped you.
 You can even book a Bubble Block appointment to come in all together.
+(Or outdoor acupuncture when it’s warm out!)

 • Come in for acupuncture!
 Don’t forget about how great you feel with regular acupuncture treatments.